thenumbernine/black-hole-skymap/README.md

-# A NOTE ABOUT ANYONE FOLLOWING THE LINK FROM http://spiro.fisica.unipd.it/~antonell/schwarzschild/
+# A NOTE TO ANYONE FOLLOWING THE LINK FROM http://spiro.fisica.unipd.it/~antonell/schwarzschild/

 This guy was kind enough to reference this page and publicise a previous math error I had made (I had forgot the cross terms in the Cartesian form of the Schwarzschild metric).
 If only he was kind enough to attempt to contact me in private first, I could have reminded him that the renderer implementation's geodesic calculations were based on the correct pseudo-Cartesian metric all along.
 Here's where I got the metric from:  [Catalogue of Spacetimes](https://arxiv.org/abs/0904.4184) by Mueller & Grave.
 Here's my [geodesic calculations](http://christopheremoore.net/symbolic-lua/test-output/Schwarzschild%20-%20Cartesian.html) based on my [Computer Algebra System](http://christopheremoore.net/symbolic-lua) in Lua.